 Flying for fun is great, but would it not be a wonderful feeling for both you and your pocketbook if you could get paid to do what you love?
-A commercial pilot certificate is the ticket to being eligible to fly for hire.
+A commercial pilot certificate is a great career goal and the ticket to being eligible to fly for hire.

 If you are interested in making money and are wondering how to become a commercial pilot, here is your step-by-step guide to go from private pilot to holding a commercial certificate.